hmunduri/MITX-Python/README.md

 ```

 This way you can test that the solution provided is working properly.
+Make sure to be inside the directory where the module is.

 ## Problem Set 1
 * [**Problem 1:**][1] Counting Vowels